-In this paper, we revisit the state-of-art estimation strategy to identify behavioral responses to tax reforms and develop a new reduced-form approach that allows for clear validation of identifying assumptions.
-Cast in the context of income taxation, we show that, in essence, the standard estimation strategyrelies on an assumption that any trend differences in income across the income distribution remain constant in the absence of tax reforms.
-Hence, we can think of the standard estimation approach as a DiDiD in time or, equivalently, a DiD with constant group specific trends.
-The assumption of constant trend differentials is equivalent to the common trend assumption underlying DiD studies, and we show how this assumption can be validated econometrically and graphically, in a way similar to the comparison of pre-trends in DiD studies.
+In this paper, we revisit the standard estimation strategy to identify behavioral responses to tax reforms and develop a new reduced-form approach that allows for clear validation of identifying assumptions.
+Cast in the context of income taxation, we show that, in essence, the standard estimation strategy relies on an assumption that any trend differences in income across the income distribution remain constant in the absence of tax reforms.
+The assumption of constant trend differentials is equivalent to the common trend assumption underlying DiD studies, and we show how the assumption can be validated econometrically and graphically, in a way similar to the comparison of pre-trends in DiD studies.

-One way to see the DiDiD nature of the standard approach is to consider the canonical study of the US Tax Act of 1986 by Feldstein (1995).
-Feldstein (1995) employs a simple DiD and estimates the reform effects by comparing the change in taxable income for high and low income individuals over a period, in which the tax reform lowered marginal tax rates more for high income individuals than for low income individuals.
-However, with today's knowledge, this estimate is likely to be biased as the underlying income trends for high and low income individuals may be very different.
-To correct for this potential bias we can run the same DiD in a pre-period unaffected by tax changes and subtract the estimate from the reform DiD, thus turning it into a DiDiD.
+One way to see the assumption of constant trend differentials of the standard estimate strategy is to consider the canonical study of the US Tax Act of 1986 by Feldstein (1995).
+Feldstein (1995) employs a simple DiD and estimates the reform effects by comparing the changes in taxable income for high and low-income individuals over a period, in which the tax reform lowered marginal tax rates more for high-income individuals than for low-income individuals.
+However, with today's knowledge, this estimate is likely to be biased as the underlying income trends for high and low-income individuals may be very different.
+To correct for underlying differences in income trends we can run the same DiD in a pre-period unaffected by tax changes and subtract the estimate from the reform DiD, thus in effect turning it into a DiDiD in time.
 This approach yields a causal estimate of the reform effect under the assumption that the trend differences estimated in the pre-reform DiD would remain constant in the absence of the reform.
-In its simplest form, this is what the standard approach does by controlling for past income.
+In its simplest form, this is what the standard estimate strategy does by controlling for past income, and we show how this insight extends to the use of further lags of pre-reform information to assign treatment status, as done by Weber (2014).